 Kherson Initiative

 Through a contact we have known for over 20 years and through a local minister we are able to provide weekly support for some people in greatest need (including those who have been bombed out of their houses).
 In addition we support a Cooks project where the local community buy food and cook each day to support orphans, those in hospital as well as emergency service workers.
-Please see the link here to the latest photos and videos from the Kherson area.

 Latest Videos